waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.

 ## B. Agent/Tool Development & Implementation Notes
-- **Exploration Strategist Agent (Implemented):** An agent designed to automate multi-stage navigation.
-It takes a final destination, uses `landmass_analyzer` to check connectivity, and if disconnected, it plots a path to the correct transition point (e.g., a ladder or warp) to reach the target landmass. **Status:** Currently unusable as it requires a helper tool to provide it with warp connectivity data.
+- **Exploration Strategist Agent (Implemented):** An agent designed to automate multi-stage navigation. **Status:** Currently unusable as it requires a helper tool to provide it with warp connectivity data.
-- **Pathfinder Refinement:** Enhance the `pathfinder` tool.
-When a path fails, it should internally use logic similar to `landmass_analyzer` to determine if the failure is due to disconnected landmasses and return a more informative error message (e.g., "Destination is on a different, unreachable landmass.").
-- **[NEW] Agent Helper Tool:** Create a tool that parses the map XML to extract all warps, their coordinates, their landmass ID, and their destination landmass ID.
+- **[NEW] Agent Helper Tool:** Create a `warp_data_extractor` tool that parses the map XML to extract all warps, their coordinates, their landmass ID, and their destination landmass ID.
 This is required input for the `exploration_strategist_agent`.
+- **Pathfinder Refinement (Long-Term):** The current `pathfinder` uses a temporary hack to ignore boulders.
+A more robust solution, as suggested by the `tool_debugger_agent`, is to treat boulders as traversable but with a high movement cost.
+This should be implemented when time permits.

 ## C. Core Principles
 - **Agent-First Approach:** Before attempting any manual solution for a complex problem, I MUST consult the relevant specialist agent first.
 - **Trust System Directives:** A system directive or system warning is the source of truth and MUST be trusted over personal assumptions or agent outputs.
-- **Tool Maintenance & Verification:** Faulty tools must be fixed or deleted IMMEDIATELY.
-When fixing a tool, I MUST use the `code_patch_verifier_agent` to ensure the new code is not identical to the old code.
-This prevents careless repetitive errors and debugging loops.
+- **Tool Maintenance & Verification:** I MUST use the `code_patch_verifier_agent` before every `define_tool` call to prevent debugging loops caused by submitting identical code.
+This is a non-negotiable step in my process.
 - **Puzzle Pre-Planning:** Before attempting any multi-step puzzle (especially boulder puzzles), I MUST first document the intended step-by-step sequence of actions in my notepad.
 This prevents careless errors and soft-locks.

 # VI.
 Archived & Falsified Hypotheses